hyperskill/intro-to-github/README.md

 In the last section it asked a question about what I'm doing now, so bizarre how hyperskill uses questions not covered yet.
 SUPPPPPPP

+let see if this works, I pray to god it does.